pleumann/pasta80/README.md

 # Acknowledgements

-The math48 library is coypright (c) 1980 by Anders Hejlsberg.
+The math48 library is coypright (c) 1980 by Anders Hejlsberg, used by [permission](https://github.com/pleumann/pasta80/issues/7).

 Some assembly routines adapted from Leventhal/Saville, "Z80 Assembly Subroutines", Osborne/McGraw-Hill 1983.